vgiansanti/Kallisto-scATAC/README.md

 Here are reported the commands to build a count matrix for scATAC-seq data with Kallisto.

-The **_kallisto index_** can be obtained from any collection of annotated peaks in fasta format.

-**_kallisto bus_** for ATAC requires to modify the fastq files.
+The **_kallisto index_** can be obtained from any collection of reference peaks in fasta format.
+The **_kallisto bus_** command for ATAC requires modified fastq files.

-To completely understand how these steps are performed, please see the Mehods section of the paper.
+For more details on these steps, please see the Mehods section of the paper.

 ##### Generate a Kallisto index